We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 With everything ready, let the planting begin.
 Planting summer bulbs now such as dahlias and lilies is a fantastic idea if you want your garden to look stunning when the sun starts to shine.
 For lilies, grab a decently sized growing pot and fill it with some compost – you can then plant your bulbs and cover those with more compost.
 Once ready, lilies make for great patio flowers, so find yourself the ideal position so they can stand out as much as possible.
 Planting lilies in your borders also works nicely, but you’ll need to tidy them, remove the weeds, and mulch with garden compost once finished.
 On the other hand, Dahlias grow perfectly in sheltered, well-drained, warm conditions.
 However, if the weather isn’t the best this March, start growing them in containers under some glass

 Of course, this doesn’t mean you should limit yourself to two flower variations – other plants are perfect for March too.
-These include easy-to-grow forsythias, daffodils, and march magnolias, to the surprise of no one.
-We also recommend you don’t neglect your shrubs because they will need a good pruning;remove anything you see that looks dead, diseased, or damaged, so you encourage more substantial growth as the year progresses.
+These include easy-to-grow forsythias, forget me not mixed, and march magnolias, to the surprise of no one.
+We also recommend you don’t neglect your shrubs because they will need a good pruning.
+Remove anything you see that looks dead, diseased, or damaged, so you encourage more substantial growth as the year progresses.
 Ideally, the stems should be cut back by about half using sharp secateurs just above an outward-facing bud.

 Fancy growing some tasty fruits?
 Well, March is the time to start.
 You could plant some strawberries in hanging baskets, protecting them from nasty slugs, the number one enemy of all gardens.
 If you manage to drive them off, planting your strawberries in containers or banked rows will get the job done.
 Other fruits to grow can include gooseberries and raspberries, and if you have raspberry canes from autumn, you should now cut them to the ground so they can flourish again come autumn.